Co-op Reference Letters Guide

 1. Personal Reference Letter

+You almost always need at least a couple of personal reference letters to purchase an apartment in a co-op building.
 The person writing your personal co-op reference letter should be someone who knows you very well.
 At the very least, they should have known you for a minimum of five years.
 In general, the letter should begin by explaining how the person met you and explicitly state how long they’ve known you.
 The person should continue by telling personal stories or giving specific information and facts that speak to your good character (i.e., honesty, trustworthiness, etc.).
 If the person has knowledge of your charity work or donations, they should mention it without providing dollar amounts of any donations, as this might be viewed as tasteless.

 This should go without saying, but you shouldn’t have your family members write a personal reference letter for you because of their inherent bias.
 Additionally, stay away from having your religious/spiritual leaders write referral letters for you.
-The reason being two-fold; 1) you don’t want to open yourself up to being discriminated against, and 2) religious leaders typically only know you on a limited basis.
+The reason is two-fold: 1) you don’t want to open yourself up to being discriminated against, and 2) religious leaders typically only know you on a limited basis.
 In other words, you want your personal reference letter to be written by someone who can offer a complete overview of your good character.

 Many co-op candidates often think that it’s a good idea to have their celebrity friends or politicians write them a reference letter, but it’s not.
 The Board doesn’t care about who you know; they genuinely want to see if you will be a good neighbor, who will pay your monthly maintenance fees.
 Further, by using a public figure as a reference, you may unintentionally rub the Board the wrong way.
 This is especially true if the public figure is a controversial person.
-Overall, it would be best if you avoided “name-dropping” in your co-op application as it is often viewed as tasteless.
+Overall, it would be best if you avoided “name-dropping” in your co-op application, as it is often viewed as tasteless.

 Lastly, don’t use your current or former boss for a personal reference.
 Instead, you have them write you a professional letter or employer reference letter.

-Personal Reference Letter Sample
+Sample Personal Reference Letter for Co-op Board

 February 19, 2023